Llamacha/IWSLT2025_Quechua_data/README.md

 ## Additional data `with translations` for the `unconstrained` task

-We are also sharing a secondary dataset named que_spa_synthetic_translation, which contains a set of synthetic Spanish translations for Quechua audio.
+We are also sharing a secondary dataset named `que_spa_synthetic_translation`, which contains a set of synthetic Spanish translations for Quechua audio.
 This dataset is intended as additional training data for the unconstrained task.
 While these translations are machine-generated, they can be valuable for experimenting with training strategies in the unconstrained setup.
-The dataset can be found in the que_spa_synthetic_translation folder, and participants are encouraged to explore its utility.
+The dataset can be found in the `que_spa_synthetic_translation` folder, and participants are encouraged to explore its utility.

 We are highly interested in feedback about this data, please contact John E. Ortega (j.ortega [email symbol] northeastern.edu) and Rodolfo Zevallos (rodolfojoel.zevallos [email symbol] upf.edu) if you plan on using this data.